Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Boat number 5 - Chief Engineer T. Loomans with the 2nd officer from Norland as navigator.

 As mentioned, the survivors in 3 of the lifeboats were picked up near Nantucket, while those in the other 2 boats were picked up by a Portugese ship within a week.
 One of the survivors, R.G.
 Locke in boat No. 4 kept a notebook.
 He says first officer H. Brandenburg, 2nd engineer G. Hoogeveen, 2 English apprentices, A. Simkin and W.H.
 Hoyle, passenger R.G.
-Locke, 2nd steward I. van der Velde, 4 Chinese (or Lascars?) and 4 survivors from Norland were in this boat (see picture below).
+Locke, 2nd steward I. van der Velde, 4 Chinese and 4 survivors from Norland were in this boat (see picture below).
 Through the first night contact was kept with the other boats with the help of a signal lamp, and all 4 of them could still be seen the following morning, but by that evening only 1 boat could be seen and this too disappeared out of sight that night.
 Early in the morning of May 29 another U-boat came alongside, wanting to know the name of their ship, and where and when it had been sunk, wished them a good trip then took off again.
 That same day, shortly after noon, they spotted the Portugese D/S Maria Amelia (Societa de Commercio Industria e Transportes Ltda, Lisbon), Captain de Mirande, en route to New York, where the survivors were landed.
-They later got passage to England.
+They later got passage to the U.K.

 The inquiry into Norland's sinking was held in New York on June 22-1942 with only the captain and the 2nd mate appearing.